gnudevx/Processing-Image/README.md

 # ProcessingImageFinal
 final image processing course - python

-This file is processing for course hadle image + video describe project You can watch video before run project then it easy fix bug when run it!
+Due to don't push folder into git, if you see necessary you can download it from drive mine!

-link drive download file "https://drive.google.com/file/d/1JqnRLYjKzadZ2DEEFvCpIkwIFNzIN6u2/view?usp=sharing" if without clone in git!
+link drive download file "https://drive.google.com/file/d/1JqnRLYjKzadZ2DEEFvCpIkwIFNzIN6u2/view?usp=sharing"!